uplift-delivery/katas/insurance/insurance-claim-kata.md

 ## The Problem

 You’ve been asked to implement the core logic for an insurance claims processing system.
 The system should evaluate incoming claims based on a variety of conditions, apply business rules, and calculate payouts accordingly.
-This challenge will involve complex decision trees and layered conditionals—ideal for exercising clean logic, test coverage, and thoughtful modeling.
+The purpose of this kata is to provide a more substantial, non-trivial exercise for practicing test-driven development (TDD).
+A significant part of the challenge lies in deciding which tests to write—and in what order.
+Your solution could be implemented as a class with methods, or expanded into a full REST API with multiple endpoints, depending on how far you'd like to take it.

 ---